dasch-swiss/dsp-ui-lib/projects/knora-ui/README.md

 "assets": [
     "src/favicon.ico",
     "src/assets",
-    "src/config"    <-- add this line
+    "src/config"    <-- add this line and do not forget the comma above ]
-]
 ```